artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

   - Jove becomes a beautiful bull to steal Europa
 - Book III
   - Jove rapes Europa
-  - Cadmus founds Thebes
+  - Cadmus kills the dragon; sows the teeth; founds Thebes
-  - Actaeon and Diana
+  - Actaeon sees Diana naked; transformed into a stag and is hunted
-  - Juno, Jove, and Semele
+  - Juno impregnates Semele; Jove enacts revenge
   - The judgement of Tiresias
-  - Narcissus and Echo
+  - Echo is cursed by Jove; she falls for Narcissus
-  - Narcissus
+  - Narcissus falls for himself and wastes away
-  - Bacchus and Pentheus
+  - King Pentheus rejects Bacchus; his mom and sisters kill him
 - Book IV
   - The daughers of Minyas
   - Pyramus and Thisbe